g3zil/websdr_jt4/README.md

 ## Instructions for setting up and operation
 Full details are in the jt4_log_readme.txt file.
+Suggest you have that file open in a window as you set up in another.

 ## Architecture of the application: Shell script and python scripts
 The diagram below outlines the data flow from a web browser connected to a websdr, through WSJT-X (prferably WSJT-X Improved), to the scripts comprising this websdr_jt4 application.
 The database is hosted by the WsprDaemon group and access to the Grafana visulaization tool is available on request.